-This is a live document and was last updated on the March 26th 2020
+This is a live document and was last updated on August 2020

 Important information about Coronavirus and data protection.

 If you have ventured out to a venue such as a pub or a restaurant since the lockdown eased, you will most likely have been asked for your contact details.
 Whilst we all want to play our part in beating this pandemic, what exactly does the law say about the processing of personal data in such circumstances?
 Should you be collecting visitor’s information?
 If you do, how should you gather it, process it and share it?
 Here we consider the implication of track and trace data.

 Firstly, let me state that regardless of the content of this blog, I have of course been sharing my data. we all agree that anything we can do to prevent further deaths and suffering can only be a good thing.
 But this blog is about the legal implications that may or may not become an issue in the future.

 Let’s start by considering the basis on which we might process the data.
 The guidance from the government has been less than clear which leaves organisations to interpret it in also sorts of ways.
 In the interests of this blog (OK, this isn’t really true!), I have visited a few pubs to see just what they say about my data and the purposes for collecting it.
 As you might imagine, it was a mixed bag from, ‘I’m not sure’ to ‘If you don’t give me your details, you’re not coming in’ I even completed an online form via an app which asked me if I had felt unwell in the past 14 days.
 I ticked the box confirming I had felt unwell (I hadn’t) to see what action might be taken.
 Was I about to be ejected by a waiter in full PPE?
 I wasn’t of course, making the whole process a waste of time and resource.
 It seems nobody can adequately explain the basis on which track and trace data is being processed.